 - Phrases: “Great War” (must find that phrase in that order)

 Once you've selected your search terms, think critically about what kind of information resources you need and select appropriate databases in which to search for material.
 This step is crucial to efficient identification of quality primary and secondary sources for your research.

 Though on the face of it a full-text database might always seem like the best source of information, don't be fooled!
-Sometimes the best source to identify primary and secondary sources on your topic may be an electronic or print index.
-Choose your databases based on the utility of the content/content indexed for your research, not the form in which the content is delivered.
+Sometimes the best source to identify primary and secondary sources on your topic may be one that does not necessarily offer full text for all items it indexes.
+Choose your databases based on the utility of the content/content indexed for your research, not the form in which the content is accessed.

 - Are you looking for primary or secondary sources?
 Covering what area of the world?
 During what time period?
 Find Articles & Databases: History lists a selection of databases by type of sources and geographic area.

 Are there other subject areas touching on your topic that might list additional databases with historical aspects?
 Look in the subject categories on Find Articles & Databases to see.